Quol04/Quol04/README.md

 - 👀 I’m interested in Software engineering
 - 🌱 I’m currently learning Full Stack Web Development and Mobile App Development
 -   I will be learning Mobile App development later this year, 2025
-- 💞️ I’m looking to collaborate on WebDev/mobileAppsDevelopment
+- 💞️ I’m looking to collaborate on WebDev/mobile Apps Development
 - 📫 How to reach me kuolamol77@gmail.com
 - 😄 Pronouns: He/Him